 Advantages of chess boards that is a chess box includes:

-● Mobility- Chess boxes provide a useful way of carrying the chessboard and pieces at the
+● Mobility- Chess boxes provide a useful way of carrying the chessboard and pieces at the same time.

 ● Good Organization- Keeping everything together makes it easier to supervise and